SamirTalwar/smoke/README.md

 Developers of Smoke pledge to follow the [Contributor Covenant][].

+You will need to set up Stack as above, and install a few dependencies:

+    stack install ghc-mod hindent hlint

 We dog-food.
-You can build Smoke and run all of its smoke tests using:

-    make build
-    make test
+Smoke is tested using itself.

+Before committing, these four commands should be run, and any failures should be fixed:

+    make build     # Builds the application using Stack. make test      # Tests the application using itself, with the tests in the "test" directory. make lint      # Lints the code using HLint. make reformat  # Reformats the code using hindent.

-On Windows, run this instead:
+On Windows, Makefiles don't work very well, so run the commands directly:

     stack install --local-bin-path=out\build
     .\out\build\smoke-exe --command=.\out\build\smoke-exe test
+    stack exec -- hlint .
+    stack exec -- hindent Setup.hs $(find app src -name '*.hs')

 Smoke should work on Linux and macOS without any issue.
 Almost all features should also work on Windows, with the exception of allowing scripts as commands.
 This is due to a (quite reasonable) limitation of Windows; you can't make text files executable.